monsoonmaelstrom/book2/book2.md

 “However,” Commander Selby shouts, and waits for the room to quiet again.
 “However, we do agree that a recall vote regarding General Iverson’s ability to serve as the Allied Army’s commander is warranted.”

 I’m not surprised.
 This is exactly what my mother wanted, and I gave her the perfect way to go about obtaining it.
-I’m fairly confident this is going to end with a no confidence vote in his ability to act in the best interest of the Allied Polities rather than the best interests of Dairuvar.
+I’m fairly confident this is going to end with a no confidence vote in General Iverson’s ability to act in the best interest of the Allied Polities rather than the best interests of Dairuvar.
 In which case, interim command of the Allied Army will fall to Commander Selby until new candidates are selected and voting concludes.

-I only know this because I consulted several of the books on Liam’s bookshelf last night in search of the answer to the question.
+I only know this because I consulted several of the books on Liam’s bookshelf last night in search of the answer to the question since I couldn’t sleep.

 Practically, this will likely be the equivalent to unmuzzling and unleashing General Iverson.
 While I agree he needs to be removed from his position, doing it like this is idiocy equivalent to giving him the position in the first place.
 The only way to adequately remove him from the position now isn’t via a vote, but via a targeted political assassination.
 If Commander Selby was smart, he wouldn’t be calling a vote this morning, he’d be raising a flag to half staff and announcing an untimely and unexpected demise.
 Sure there’d be rumors and allegations surrounding the timing of his death, but right now, whether he realizes it or not, Commander Selby is about to rip the alliance apart and trigger a civil war.

 Action, meet consequence.

 My mother looks immensely pleased.
 General Iverson looks like he’s contemplating tearing the war college apart, brick by brick.
 And since I’m pretty sure I could do it, I’m pretty sure he could too.
 If he has Liam and the others, this does not bode well for them or for me.
-It almost makes me hope my mother has them, but I’m pretty sure she doesn’t.
+It *almost* makes me hope my mother has them, but I’m pretty sure she doesn’t.

 “In the interest of transparency,” Commander Selby continues, “voting will take place now.
 Commander Melbrin, in the matter of removing General Iverson from his position, do you vote to remove him?”